 Rev. Pierre-Henry Buisson

-May the words of my mouth and the meditation of my heart be acceptable in your sight, O lord, my strength and my redeemer.
+May the words of my mouth and the meditations of my heart be acceptable in your sight, O Lord, my strength and my Redeemer.
+(Ps 19:14)

 Most of us know very well this parable and its name, the parable of the talents.
 I wonder if this title is really the most appropriate.
 Is Jesus talking about talents, our God given abilities?
 Maybe.
 But not only.
 It is true that in English as in French and many other languages, the word talent means abilities, gifts, and more and more a very special gift as in a talented artist.
 This meaning comes from the medieval preaching about this parable.
 Apparently, Jerome, who lived in the 4th century, is one of the first who interpreted the word talent as an ability, or gift from God.
 So, it’s natural to jump to the conclusion and to think that Jesus is preaching about our talents, and how we need to use them.
 It could be a good starting point for Stewardship season…

 But what was a talent in Jesus’ time?
 The talenton in Greek was a unit of value, a very important amount of money.
 A talent represented almost 20 years of wages; two talents about 40 years; and 5 talents about a hundred year!
 That’s huge.
 Even the servant who received one talent was entrusted with a lot.
 That means that not only the master was wealthy, but he was also extremely generous.
 Not only was he generous, but he also trusted his servants, making them stewards of his belongings.
 Stewards, because the money did not belong to them.
 The master was wealthy, generous, trusting, and he knew his servants.
 He knew their abilities.
 It’s why he gave different amounts to each depending on their own abilities.
 The master did not put a burden on their shoulders, rather he gave them what they needed to be successful.